lsst-dm/dmtn-269/index.rst

 I am aware of two packages in DM software that implement database schema versioning.

 First is ``QServ`` which has few internal database schemas that need occasional updates.
-Because these are internal database and are never shared across multiple ``QServ`` instances, they do not need to care about version compatibility.
+Because these internal databases are never shared across multiple ``QServ`` instances, they do not need to care about version compatibility.
-``QServ`` implements special procedure that migrates databases schemas as necessary on a deployment of a new ``QServ`` version on existing database.
+``QServ`` implements a special procedure that migrates databases schemas as necessary on a deployment of a new ``QServ`` version on an existing database.
-This procedure use home-built version management system called `smig`_ which uses hand-written SQL or Python migration scripts.
+This procedure uses home-built version management system called `smig`_ which uses hand-written SQL or Python migration scripts.
 As there are no compatibility concerns, `smig`_ uses sequential integer numbers for schema versions.
-There are several schemas (meaning a set of tables as opposed to actual database schema) in ``QServ`` managed by this mechanism, each schema has its own version number and a set of migration classes/scripts.
+There are several schemas (meaning a set of tables as opposed to actual database schema) in ``QServ`` managed by this mechanism; each schema has its own version number and a set of migration classes/scripts.
-The current database schema version is recorded in the database in a format which is schema specific, usually in a separate small table which keeps metadata for corresponding schema.
+The current database schema version is recorded in the database in a format which is schema specific, usually in a separate small table which keeps metadata for the corresponding schema.

-Second package is ``daf_butler`` and it has more elaborate versioning scheme.
+The second package is ``daf_butler`` and it has more elaborate versioning scheme.
 There could be multiple Rubin releases accessing the same Butler registry database, so it is essential to support a reasonable compatibility between releases.
-Butler database has complicated schema split into several domains controlled by multiple modules/classes (also called *managers*).
+The butler database has a complicated schema split into several domains controlled by multiple modules/classes (also called *managers*).
-For each of the manager we define version number which has the format of the semantic version (*MAJOR.MINOR.PATCH*), the version number is defined in the manager code.
+For each manager we define a version number which has the format of a semantic version (*MAJOR.MINOR.PATCH*); the version number is defined in the manager code.
 When schema for a manager is created or upgraded, its current version is stored in a special table with a name ``butler_attributes`` which also records other metadata in a key-value format.
 Compared to regular semantic versioning, versions in ``daf_butler`` have somewhat different compatibility rules: